-1.3 Organization of panel session on European collaboration at EUCNC'23
+2.3 Organization of panel session on European collaboration at EUCNC'23

 At the EuCNC & 6G Summit in Gothenburg, SNS ICE organised a panel session on collaboration with verticals and with European initiatives.
 Within the session two separate panel discussions were held.
-One of these was devoted to European collaboration.
-The panel included the following panellists:
+One of these was devoted to European collaboration, which included the panellists presented in Table 1.